 I have used the above method (bevel then tighten at once) on underwater fittings as well and still never had a leak.
 It’s your choice as to how you seal your ports and I’m merely telling you how I differ from the manufacturer on this one point.

 EDIT: If I had to do this job over again I would not use the NFM black butyl tape.
 I would instead use Bed-It Tape which is gray and is formulated not to “bleed” or do what is called “cold flow”.
-Using Bed-It Tape will completely eliminate the need to use both a sealant and butyl.
-The light gray color of Bed-It Tape is far less messy than the black tape from NFM and it does not stain.
-Bed-It Tape was specifically formulated for bedding marine deck hardware after this article was written.
-Bed-It Tape offers a wider working temp range, has much less propensity for cold flow or creep/bleeding, has a higher level of chemical resistance and more elongation before failure.
+Using Bed-It Tape will completely eliminate the need to use both a sealant and a tape.
+The light-gray color of Bed-It Tape is far less messy than the black tape from NFM and it does not stain.
+Bed-It Tape is also specifically formulated to resist cold flow or creep in warm temps.
+Bed-It Tape was specifically formulated for bedding marine deck hardware, after this article was written back in 2005.
+Bed-It Tape offers a wider working temp range, has much less propensity for cold flow or creep/bleeding, has a higher level of chemical resistance and more elongation before failure than cheap “butyl tapes”.

 Depth Of Chamfer/Bevel

 This photo shows the depth of the bevel cut.
 It does not take much to create a good seal..